dubeyabhinav/SQL-from-scratch/README.md

 FROM customers c
 LEFT JOIN orders o ON c.customer_id = o.customer_id;
 ```

+### Summary 01

+In this lecture, we explored two fundamental SQL joins used to combine rows from multiple tables:

++**`INNER JOIN`:** Retrieves only those rows that have matching values in both tables.
+Useful when we only care about related records (e.g., customers who have placed orders).
++ **`LEFT JOIN`:** Returns all rows from the left table, along with matched rows from the right table.
+If no match exists, NULL is shown for right table columns.
+This allows us to include all customers, even those without orders.

+We applied these concepts using the customers and orders tables from our dummy01 dataset to better understand how data behaves when joined with or without matches.

 __________________________________________________________________
 ## Lecture 2: Lecture 2: Deep Dive into JOINs with a Practical Example
 __________________________________________________________________